 7. Disadvantages / Limitations

-- It does not directly include reactive power effects
+- Does not directly include reactive power effects.

 8. Power Loss Formula Applications